jonnor/ESC-CNN-microcontroller/report/report.md

 \label{chapter:esc-models}

 Many papers have used Convolutional Neural Networks (CNN) for Environmental Sound Classification.
-Approaches based on spectrograms and in particular log-scaled melspectrogram being the most common.
+Approaches based on spectrograms and in particular log-scaled Mel-spectrogram being the most common.

 PiczakCNN[@PiczakCNN] in 2015 was one of the first applications of CNNs to the Urbansound8k dataset.
-It uses 2 channels of log-melspectrograms, both the plain spectrogram values and the first-order difference (delta spectrogram).
+It uses 2 channels of log-Mel-spectrograms, both the plain spectrogram values and the first-order difference (delta spectrogram).
 The model uses 2 convolutional layers, first with size 57x6 (frequency x time) and then 1x3, followed by two fully connected layers with 5000 neurons each.
-The paper evaluates short (950 ms) versus long (2.3 seconds) analysis windows, and majority voting versus probability voting.
+The paper evaluates short (950 ms) versus long (2.3 seconds) analysis windows and majority voting versus probability voting.
 Performance on Urbansound8k ranged from 69% to 73%.
 It was found that probability voting and long windows perform slightly better[@PiczakCNN].

-![Architecture of Piczak CNN, from the original paper [@PiczakCNN].
+![The architecture of Piczak CNN, from the original paper [@PiczakCNN].
 The model input has two channels: the spectrogram magnitude (light blue) and a first-order difference "delta" of the spectrogram (purple)) \label{figure:piczak-cnn}](./img/piczak-cnn.png){short-caption="Architecture of Piczak CNN"}

 SB-CNN[@SB-CNN] (2016) is a 3-layer convolutional with uniform 5x5 kernels and 4x2 max pooling.
 The paper also analyzes the effects of several types of data augmentation on Urbansound8k.